-Facilities must also make follow-up written reports for all legally reportable releases and incidents within five business days after the release or incident occurs.
-This report must be made to the Local Emergency Planning Committee with jurisdiction over a facility and to the Emergency Response Commission via the Department of Public Safety and Corrections, Office of State Police, Transportation and Environmental Safety Section, Right-to-Know Unit, P.O.
-Box 66168, Baton Rouge, LA 70896-6168.
-The format for this report should be as outlined in Subsection G of Section 10111 of the Right-to-Know rules and in Title III of the Superfund Amendments and Reauthorization Act (SARA).
-Any additional information not given in the initial telephone notification should also be included.
+Facilities must also make follow-up written reports for all reportable releases and incidents within five business days after the release or incident has occurred.
+This report must be made to the local emergency planning committee with jurisdiction over a facility and to the Department of Public Safety and Corrections, Office of State Police, TESS-Right-to-Know Unit, P.O.
+Box 66168, Baton Rouge, LA 70896.
+The format for this report should be as outlined in Subsection G. Any additional information not given in the initial telephone notification should also be included.

 Any emergency or release notification made to the Hazardous Materials Hotline must be received no later than one hour after the occurrence, depending on the exigency of the circumstances.
-This is a guideline which places the burden of immediate notification on the responsible party ensuring that timely notification to Local and State government occurs.
+This guideline places the burden of immediate notification on the responsible party ensuring that timely notification to Local and State government occurs.
 The purpose of this immediate notification is to ensure the public safety.

-The Uniform Hazardous Materials Reporting Form should be used by all those involved in emergency and release notifications.
+The Uniform Hazardous Materials Reporting Form should be used by all those involved in release and incident reporting.
 The success of this uniform process is dependent on its application on a statewide basis at all levels of the notification process.